Navigating the Nexus of AI & Geopolitics

 The Great De-Risking

 The era of seamless globalization that defined the prior two decades came to an abrupt end.
-The U.S.-China trade war, the COVID-19 pandemic, and geopolitical conflicts exposed the extreme fragility of "just-in-time" global supply chains.
+The U.S.-China trade war, the COVID-19 pandemic, and geopolitical conflicts exposed the extreme fragility of "just-in-time" supply chains.

-Before 2018
+Before 2020

-- Global expansion focus
+- Global sourcing focus

 - Just-in-time efficiency